MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/samples.md

 ## Aggregations

-The following sections give examples of how to aggregate the results of a query by using the Kusto query language.
+The following sections give examples of how to aggregate the results of a query by using the Kusto Query Language.

 ### *count*